airbr/webdev-jeopardy/readme.md

 * This is the ReadMe for a Jeopardy game by Beau Murrah created for Project 1 of WDI7, Atlanta.
 * Credit is given to Dr Mike Hopper, Emily Reese and Andrea Airall for their assistance in production.
-Particularly Dr Hopper for writing two key Javascript functions.
+Particularly Dr Hopper for assistance writing two key Javascript functions.

+## Notes on V1.0MVP

+The major function that I believe is missing is the ability to track score and switch between players.
+Currently a game could be played with two players but would require pencil and paper to keep the score.

 Project scope:
 --